Highly qualified project managers are needed in all industries more than ever before.

 The day in a life of a project manager will look different from one organization to the next, but regardless, these individuals create value by ensuring that projects are on time, within budget, and within scope so that organizations can maximize their efficiency.
 Because of this, project managers are in high demand and are compensated accordingly.

 The median salary for project managers in the United States is $116,000 across all industries, with most earning between $93,000 and $140,000 annually.
 There are many factors, though, that affect a project manager’s salary, including a project management certification or graduate degree, years of experience, specialization, project team size, industry, and location.

 Additionally, a project manager’s salary is expected to increase as they advance along their career path.
 While there is no typical progression of job titles (most advance from Project Manager I to Project Manager II, for instance), there are opportunities for skilled workers to advance from project to program to portfolio management throughout their careers if desired.

 The most common stages of a project management career are as follows.

 While some of the most well-known positions include project manager, program manager, and portfolio manager, there are many possible job titles that project management professionals can pursue.

 A project manager is responsible for applying the right tools, techniques, and processes to complete the project successfully.
 Project managers are responsible for balancing the scope of the work and the resources available, maintaining budget and time constraints, and meeting the quality standards required by key stakeholders.

-Within this role, there are various job titles that a professional might hold, including project coordinator, project manager, and senior project manager.
+Within this role, there are various job titles that a professional might hold, including project coordinator; project manager I, II, or II; and senior project manager.
 In general, these roles involve planning and executing projects by managing factors like budget, timeline, and resource allocation.